tabad/fusioninventory-agent-windows-installer/Readme.txt

    The script 'build-strawberry-perl-package-for-fusioninventory-agent.bat'
 will show to you where is the built package.

+   Please, read 'How to know whether is needed to build a new Strawberry Perl Portable Edition Package for FusionInventory Agent' below for more information.

 How to upgrade the Strawberry Perl distribution
 -----------------------------------------------
-   Let's look at an exemple.
+   Let's look at an example.

    Suppose has been released the new Strawberry Perl Nov 2012 Portable Edition (5.16.2.1-32/64bits).
 Nowadays (Nov 09, 2012), the installers are run on